ethus3h/personal/work/Fall 2018/NMD498/Assignment 5/2018m09d27-Assignment 5: Text-Based Proposal.md

-The structure of this document is based on "Text-based project proposal: Template" (Jon Ippolito).
+The structure of this document is based on "Text-based project proposal: Template" (http://jonippolito.net/teaching/capstone/text_proposal_template.html).

 Note that the structure is slightly different than in the template, to present the most relevant and accessible information first, with lengthier and more abstruse sections placed later.
 This proposal incorporates some earlier writings on the project.

-Title (working title): Community Resources Development Project: Proposal without information technology environment
+Title (working title): Community Resources Development Project

-This version of the proposal has nothing at all to do with computers / electronic communication technology / information technology!

 Human connections will be critical for the success of this project.
 If you're interested on working on a hackable community, please contact me!
 I can be reached at (207) 200-5386 (please leave a voicemail).
 Thanks!